Chocolate crème brûlée is a delicious, chocolatey twist on a classic French dessert. Impress your loved ones by making this beautiful dessert today!

 - In a medium bowl, whisk the egg yolks and half of the sugar together, then set the bowl aside.5 large egg yolks, ½ cup granulated sugar

-- In a small saucepan, combine the heavy whipping cream and the remaining sugar, whisking together until it begins to lightly bubble, but not boil.
-Gradually stir in the chocolate chips and keep whisking on low heat until the chocolate has completely melted.
-You can scrape the whisk on the bottom of the saucepan to make sure there are not unmelted pieces of chocolate.
-Once the whisk is clear, remove from heat.2 cups heavy whipping cream, ¼ cup semisweet chocolate chips
+- Gradually stir in the chocolate chips and keep whisking on low heat until the chocolate has completely melted.
+You can scrape the whisk on the bottom of the saucepan to make sure there are no unmelted pieces of chocolate.
+Once the whisk is clear, remove from heat.¼ cup semisweet chocolate chips

 - Allow the chocolate and cream mixture to cool for about 30-60 seconds, then quickly whisk it into the sugar and yolks.
 (Allowing it to cool for 30 seconds and whisking quickly ensures the eggs won’t cook when they are heated.)
 Stir in the vanilla until the entire mixture is combined.1 teaspoon pure vanilla extract